How to Knit an Entrelac Square – the Easy Way

 Have you ever tried to knit a lace shawl?
 Did that lace shawl make you want to cry with frustration because every row was different, and trying to keep track fried your brain?

-Below, I’ve put together a pattern for a simple entrelac square.
-Follow these directions, and I think you’ll find knitting entrelac squares is a lot of fun!
+Follow along, and I think you’ll find knitting entrelac squares is a lot of fun!

 Abbreviations: